dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/interviews.md

 Explanation: Interviews are primarily used in business analysis to identify problems or opportunities, as they provide a platform to understand the underlying issues from key stakeholders.

 Question: In the context of project or product charter development, how are interviews utilized?
-A: To determine project budget
+A: To determine project budget and financial resources
-B: To assign team roles
+B: To assign team roles and responsibilities
 C: To gather critical information for the charter
-D: To finalize project deadlines
+D: To finalize project deadlines and milestones
 Answer: C
 Explanation: Interviews are employed to gather critical information during the development of a project or product charter, either to initiate the charter or supplement it with additional details.

 Question: Which of the following best describes the nature of interviews in business analysis?
 A: Always formal with a fixed set of questions
-B: Solely based on stakeholder's financial interests
+B: Solely based on stakeholder's financial interests and preferences
 C: Either structured with pre-determined questions or unstructured
-D: Only conducted online
+D: Only conducted online or through video conferencing
 Answer: C
 Explanation: Interviews in business analysis can be either structured, with a predetermined set of questions, or unstructured, allowing spontaneous questions based on conversation flow.